Cyber Security

 • Do we enforce strong password policies that require regular updates?

-• Do we encourage the use of multi-factor authentication for critical accounts?
+• Do we require the use of multi-factor authentication for access for any of our online systems?

 Although it can feel like a hassle, the use of MFA (multi-factor authentication) or 2FA (two-factor authentication) is a MUST.
 Any extra layer that can be added when it comes to security should be considered essential.